Lujaina-E/Furniture-Supplier-Database/README.md

 # Challenges
 Since this is a work in progress, there are many challenges.
 They are already commented on in the code specific to where they exist, so I will not repreat them here.

+# What I Learned

+{ Since I'm still working on the project, I'll add stuff here as I go... }
+I've become much more comfortable using ArrayLists now that I've had to retrieve all sorts of properties and information through OOP using Arraylists.

 <hr>

 # Features for the Future